-From time to time we are asked whether IDA has any guidance available to U.S. homeowners associations (HOAs) around the development of Covenants, Conditions and Restrictions (CC&Rs) relating to outdoor lighting.
+From time to time we are asked whether DarkSky has any guidance available to U.S. homeowners associations (HOAs) for the development of covenants, conditions, and restrictions (CC&Rs) relating to outdoor lighting.
 These are community rules in master-planned housing developments to which homeowners are bound and whose obligations survive ownership transfers.
-They are in effect like land-use ordinances in that they have legal effect, but we would call them private, rather than public, policies.
+They are similar to land-use ordinances in that they have legal effect, but we would call them private, rather than public, policies.

-In response to requests for help from advocates and others, the IDA Public Policy Committee has approved model CC&Rs suitable for use by HOAs around the U.S. In order to make it adaptable to local legal requirements, it is less prescriptive than IDA’s other model outdoor lighting policies such as the Model Lighting Ordinance.
-Rather, its guidance is rooted in the five principles for responsible outdoor lighting adopted jointly by IDA and the Illuminating Engineering Society in 2020.
+In response to requests for help from advocates and others, the DarkSky Public Policy Committee has approved model CC&Rs suitable for use by HOAs around the U.S. In order to make it adaptable to local legal requirements, it is less prescriptive than DarkSky’s other model outdoor lighting policies such as the Model Lighting Ordinance.
+Rather, its guidance is rooted in the Five Principles for Responsible Outdoor Lighting adopted jointly by DarkSky and the Illuminating Engineering Society in 2020.
 These principles urge consideration of multiple factors relating to the use of outdoor lighting, including suitability to task, intensity, timing, area coverage, and color.
 It is, by intent, a non-technical document that uses as few jargon terms as practically possible.
-And rather than extensive narrative text, it condenses CC&Rs into a few bullet points that can easily be adapted into words that are understandable to homeowners whose property use is governed by an HOA.
+And rather than extensive narrative text, it condenses its guidance into a few bullet points that can easily be adapted into words that are understandable to homeowners whose property use is governed by an HOA.

 The items in the model CC&Rs reflect the best of our knowledge of how to limit the impact of outdoor lighting while reasonably accommodating the property rights of homeowners.
 The effect is what we call “neighbor-friendly” outdoor lighting, which aims to defuse lighting disputes between and among property owners and to prevent lighting installations from creating conditions of nuisance before problems can start.
 Clear and understandable rules are the key to achieving success in light pollution control through HOAs.

 We envision two scenarios in which advocates can use these model CC&Rs.
 The first has to do with new housing developments.
-IDA recommends:
+DarkSky recommends:

 - Make contact with land developers to enquire about the process by which they will establish an HOA;